samitbasu/surfer-project-rhdl/README.md

 git clone git@gitlab.com:surfer-project/surfer.git
 cd surfer
-git submodule update --init --recursive cargo build
+git submodule update --init --recursive cargo build --release
 ```

-If all goes well, the `surfer` executable can found in `./target/debug/`.
+If all goes well, the `surfer` executable can found in `./target/release/`.
 You can run it from there, or you can use `cargo run --bin surfer`.

 You can install your own version of surfer with `cargo install --path surfer`.